|

 that plaintiffs seek reconsideration from the board before litigating

+the matter in court.
 The majority relies primarily upon

 Environmental Defense Fund, Inc. v.
 East Bay Mun.
 Utility Dist.
 (1980)